LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 # Bayesian Pitch Tracking Using Harmonic model

-A fast pitch tracking algorithm using the harmonic model, based on the paper
+A fast pitch tracking algorithm using the harmonic model.

 # How to run
 Run run_white_example.m (white Gaussian noise) or run_colored_example.m (factory noise) in MATLAB